andrewacashner/hearingfaithms/chapters/chapter-3.md

 seventeenth centuries, and can be found in Christmas sermons like a model sermon by Fray Luis de Granada and exegetical commentaries on the Gospel accounts of Christ's birth like those of Cornelius á Lapide.
-These texts were widely available in the Spanish Empire of Padilla's day and would have been familiar to a university-educated priest.
+These texts were widely available in the Spanish Empire of the seventeenth century and would have been familiar to a university-educated priest like Padilla.

-Padilla's villancico, as a piece of devotional music, presents a poetic and musical discourse on Christ's incarnation by conceiving of "the Word" in musical terms and then representing that concept in actual music.
 This piece is the product of theological creativity in reflecting on the relationship between the incarnation and the voices of Christmas.
 It links the theology of "the Word" to theology of music in a way that positions listening to music as a way of encountering Christ himself through the sense of hearing.

-To understand the theological discourse presented through this poem and its musical setting, we must first recognize that villancicos constituted a form of devotion rather than indoctrination, as part of a set of cultural practices that developed around the feast of the nativity.
-Tracing the trope of the *Verbum infans* through influential theological sources will enable us to see the way this villancico both builds on and extends the tradition.
-These devotional traditions cultivate a sense of awe and wonder before the Christ-child, and this villancico, I argue, functioned to instill that sense of wonder in hearers through its verbal and musical virtuosity.

-#### The Christmas Imaginary in Devotional Culture

-The Puebla congregation heard this piece in the context of the festival of Christmas, and its theological trope of the *Verbum infans* is best understood as an expression of the devotional attitudes that characterized this feast.
+This villancico conceives of "the Word" in musical terms and then represents that concept through actual music; in this way it draws on listeners' knowledge of both theology and music and creates an opportunity for them to contemplate the relationship between these two domains of learning.

+Considering this devotional music in its theological context helps us understand what this music meant and how it functioned within its original interpretive community.
+This piece is devotional because its primary function is not as a tool for indoctrination, but as a object used to cultivate spiritual attitudes of worship.
+The piece does embody certain Catholic beliefs about the incarnation of Christ, but its complex poetry and music would not make the most effective teaching tools.
+Instead, the piece directs listener's attention to a certain aspect of Christ---that is, it invites hearers to think of Christ in a certain way; and it provides an opportunity for them to respond to this concept of Christ.
+Instead, through its central metamusical trope, the piece directs listeners' attention to a certain aspect of Christ---the Christ-child as *Verbum infans*.
+Through verbal and musical virtuosity, the poet, composer, and performers invite the congregation to respond to the music with the same sense of wonder that they should cherish before the mystery of Christ's birth.

+Villancicos developed as part of the church's annual cycle of feasts and seasons, and the Catholic liturgical year functioned not so much to teach people doctrine about Christ as to allow them to participate communally in the body of Christ.
+All of the church's festivals provided occasions to remember God's deeds in the past for human salvation (*los siglos de sus hazañas* in the language of the villancico), and to act creatively to relive and share in those deeds in the present.
+This is the theological concept of *anamnesis*, which is closely connected to the sacramental character of Catholic worship: through human actions and physical means, Christ is revealed anew within each community and the community is transformed by the experience.
+[For an influential modern Catholic theology of the function of liturgical feasts, see @Taft:LiturgicalYear, 3--4, 12--23.]
+The function of early modern Catholic feasts was not so much to teach people that Christ *is* something, as to cultivate devotion to Christ *as* something.
+The primary goal was not indocrination but doxology---not so much believing correctly as worshipping properly.[^feasts-and-seasons]

+[^feasts-and-seasons]:
+This concept of devotion brings together the distinct but interlinked ritual modes of "liturgy" and "celebration" theorized by @Grimes:Beginnings, 54--62.
+Scholars of ritual studies and Christian liturgical theology have consistently argued that liturgy does more than promulgate doctrines, a perspective that musicological and philological studies of post-Tridentine religious arts would do well to consider more seriously.

+The feast of Christmas focuses not only on remembering the event of Christ's miraculous birth, but on cultivating devotion to the Christ-child and the particular aspect of God's saving work that the child represents---namely, that God took on human flesh, that the almighty humbled himself to become a helpless child, that God descended to the lowly estate of humankind in order to raise humans to share in his divine nature.
 Christmas had first developed from regionally varying annual celebrations of Christ's birth and beginnings, and solidified as a formal observance among the church communities of fourth-century Rome.
 [@Talley:LiturgicalYear, 85--140; @Bradshaw:EarlyWorship, 86--89;
 @Roll:OriginsChristmas]
-The customary readings and chants from Scripture developed alongside the other customs of Christmas throughout the medieval period.
+The customary readings and chants from Scripture developed alongside the other customs of Christmas throughout the medieval period, so that the festival encompassed a wide range of official and unofficial, formal and informal beliefs and practices.
-While it may be more conventional to label these traditions "doctrines" or "dogmas" (particularly after Trent), they represent more than officially codified propositions.
-Rather, the tropes of Christmas include not only doctrinal concepts (like the two natures of the incarnate Christ as divine and human), but extend also to the attitudes, affects, and social, bodily practices that go into making the festival feel like Christmas.
-The function of early modern Catholic feasts was not so much to teach people that Christ *is* something, as to cultivate devotion to Christ *as* something.
-The primary goal was not indocrination but doxology---not so much believing correctly as worshipping properly.[^feasts-and-seasons]

-[^feasts-and-seasons]:
-This concept of devotion as including both formal and informal, official and popular practices brings together the distinct but interlinked ritual modes of "liturgy" and "celebration" theorized by @Grimes:Beginnings, 54--62.
-Scholars of ritual studies and Christian liturgical theology have consistently argued that liturgy does more than promulgate doctrines, but musicological and philological studies of post-Tridentine religious arts have not always paid enough attention to the insights of these fields.
-For an influential modern Catholic theology of the function of liturgical feasts, see @Taft:LiturgicalYear, 3--4, 12--23.

-The tropes of Christmas devotion contributed to what might be called a Christmas imaginary, the contents of which one may see restated and endlessly varied not only in villancicos but also painted and sculpted on Spanish church walls and printed in the text and illustrations of contemporary theological books.
+Catholics over the centuries had developed what might be called a Christmas imaginary, the contents of which one may see restated and endlessly varied not only in villancicos but also painted and sculpted on Spanish church walls and printed in the text and illustrations of contemporary theological books.